ahf/peculium_core/doc/peculium_core_base58.md

-- Avoid 0, O, I and l characters as they look the same in some fonts and could be used to trick people into transferring Bitcoins to the wrong address.
+- Avoid 0, O, I and l characters as they look the same in certain fonts and could be used to trick people into transferring Bitcoins to the wrong address.